 If you’re shopping for a car online, money expert Clark Howard recommends checking out Driveway.
 The automotive shopping website allows you to buy new and used cars online or sell/trade your current car.

-“The most customer-friendly initiative since Tesla launched its way of buying a new car is now available at Driveway.com,” said Clark on a recent podcast.
+“The most customer-friendly initiative since Tesla launched its way of buying a new car is now available at Driveway.com,” Clark said on a podcast last year.

 This article will look at how Driveway works and what the process is for buying and selling cars through the site.
 I’ll also look at how you can finance through Driveway and give you the pros and cons of buying and selling cars there.

 - How Does Driveway Work?

 Below, you’ll find more detailed information including how to get started on the site, how to buy or sell a car with Driveway and the pros and cons I found when using the wesbite.